elstiko/Dungeon-World/docs/Classes/Druid.md

 the spirits of life you may spend balance.
 For each balance spent, heal 1d4 HP.

-When you gain a level from 6–10, choose from these moves or the level 2–5 moves.
+--**When you gain a level from 6–10, choose from these moves or the level 2–5 moves:**

 ### Embracing No Form